cacheonix/cacheonix-core/README.md

 # Cacheonix Distributed Java Cache

-Cacheonix is a distributed cache for Java capable of running is clusters as small as a few machines to thousands of machines.
+Cacheonix is a distributed cache for Java capable of running in clusters small and large.

 ## Strict Data Consistency